Skip to main content

 Our commitment to accessibility

-Reducing barriers is one of our top priorities.
-We have been working for years now to improve accessibility at our event.
-Our goal is to make Frankfurter Buchmesse accessible for everyone, all members of the industry as well as all fans of literature and culture.
-Through the continuous removal of barriers, we want to improve the quality of the fair experience for everyone and also to make our digital services easier to use.
+Reducing barriers is a high priority for us.
+For many years, we have been working to improve the accessibility of our event year after year.
+Our goal is for Frankfurter Buchmesse to be accessible to all members of the industry as well as everyone interested in culture and literature.
+By continuously removing barriers, we enhance the quality of the on-site experience for all participants and make our digital services easier to use.

-Within our company, we have founded an inter-departmental focus group for accessibility.
-The group is working on three levels:
+Within Frankfurter Buchmesse, an interdepartmental focus group is advancing accessibility on three levels:

 Improving accessibility at the exhibition grounds